johnwcowan/r7rs-work/HttpRequest.md

 *url*:  A string representing the URL to be sent to the server.

-*headers*:  A dictionary containing headers to be sent.
-Keys are lower-case symbols without a trailing colon.

-*raw-headers*: A string represting the characters of the header section.
-It is an error to specify both this and *headers*.

-*cookie-jar*:  A dictionary containing cookies to possibly be sent.
-Keys are lists of the form `(`*domain path name*`)`;
-values are strings.
-If omitted or `#f`, treated as an empty dictionary.

 *request-port*:  A binary input port.
 Bytes read from it by `http-request` are sent as the body of the request.

+OR

+*request-generator*:  A SRFI 158 generator.
+`http-request` reads objects from it that must be either bytes (exact integers in the range 0-255) or bytevectors.
+They are sent as the body of the request.

 ### Response objects

-A response object is a dictionary that may contain the keys below.
+A response object is a SRFI 225 dictionary that may contain the keys below.
 Keys not specified by this SRFI have implementation-dependent meaning.